dyninst/dyninst/docs/dyninstAPI/developer/mapped_object.h.rst

     Used for codeRange ONLY!
 DON'T USE THIS!
 BAD USER!

   .. cpp:function:: void *get_local_ptr() const

+    Mapped objects may contain multiple :cpp:class:`Symtab::Region`\ s, this function should not be used, but must be included in the class because this function is a subclass of codeRange.

   .. cpp:function:: unsigned get_size() const
   .. cpp:function:: AddressSpace *proc() const
   .. cpp:function:: mapped_module *findModule(string m_name, bool wildcard = false)